DataDog/dd-sdk-android/docs/trace_collection.md

 **Note**: For code bases using the OkHttp client, Datadog provides the implementation below.

-10. (Optional) - Provide additional tags alongside your span.
+9. (Optional) To provide additional tags alongside your span:

     ```kotlin
     span.setTag("http.url", url)
     ```
-11. (Optional) Attach an error information to a span:

-    If you want to mark a span as having an error, you can do so by logging it using the official OpenTracing tags
+10. (Optional) To mark a span as having an error, log it using OpenTracing tags:

     ```kotlin
     span.log(mapOf(Fields.ERROR_OBJECT to throwable))